European markets jarred by German coalition collapse

 “The eurozone political story is an outlier at the moment in the G10 currency trading space.
 The German political news over the weekend is not a game changer in our view,” said Viraj Patel, a currency strategist at ING in London.
 “The broader story still remains of a recovering eurozone with improving fundamentals.”

-Against the yen, the single currency dipped as much as 0.8 percent in Asian trading to a two-month low of 131.16 yen EURJPY=EBS.
+Against the yen, the single currency dipped as much as 0.8 percent in Asian trading to a two-month low of 131.16 yen.
 But it was flat in London trade at 131.97 yen, down just 0.2 percent on the day.

 “It’s year-end season, so people have more incentive to take profits,” said Kyoya Okazawa, Hong Kong-based head of institutional clients, APAC at BNP Paribas Securities.